tom-a-young/sa-tech-test/video-upload/README.md

 #### Overview

-This S3 bucket will store the uploaded video files, and will be used to stream videos via Cloudfront to our Legends App (discussed in the legends-app README.md).
+This S3 bucket will store the uploaded video files before conversion.
 * Only allow getting/putting objects using signed urls

 #### Operation